'Everybody must get stoned', Bob Dylan, Rainy Day Women #12 & 35

 The active pursuit of seeking an altered state of consciousness is directly related to an expanded awareness of self which precipitated the beliefs that supernatural forces might be in control of the natural world.
 The belief in supernatural forces is the very first impetus towards beliefs in a higher power or entity.
 Once hominins got there it doesn’t take much of an imagination to see how an altered state might be construed as an avenue of commune with any supernatural force.
 This is the most likely path to the beginning of Shamanism.

 However, setting aside the path to Shamanism, it is my belief that the genetically programmed condition of altered states of consciousness is a deeply rooted requirement for the overall health of the individual and as such we all engage in altered states on a daily basis.

 History vs Prehistory

 The human experience is often referred to as being divided up between Historic and Prehistoric.
 The historic period starts with the invention of the written word about 5,500 years ago.
 The time before that, from about 3.3 million years ago (roughly starting with the making and using of tools) until written records is considered the prehistoric.
 Point being that for the vast majority of the hominin experience we have no written documentation.
 No cyber record at all.
-No Facebook or google to fall back on and see how we lived and look at pictures of our dated haircuts.
+No Facebook or google to fall back on and see how we lived.

 We have no written documentation of our prehistoric past but it is well documented nevertheless.
 The documentation of archeological evidence and the painstaking analysis of that evidence to unravel the past and reveal how we as hominins lived, worked, interacted and survived is the science of Anthropology – The Study of Man.